ChristoffelDoorman/Visualisation-project/REPORT.md

 #### Interactive component 2 (Slider)
 Beside the toggle button, the worldmap contains a slider which lets the user choose the year (2008-2016).
 In order to implement this interactive component, ...

+### Supporting files and functions

+#### index.js
+In this file, all functions are called to draw, remove and update all visualisations on users actions.

+#### helpers.js
+This file contains all function used in one or multiple javascript files.
+Examples:
+* Parse functions to parse numbers in specific formats
+* A tooltip function
+* Mouse-event functions

 ## Challenges during process
+I encountered multiple challenges during the process:
+* Finding a good color scale for the gdp and happiness worldmaps: This was hard, because due to extrema's in the data (a few countries with an extremly low gdp and a few countries with an extremely high gdp, for example), all 'average' countries would look the same with a continious scale.
+This was fixed by scaling the color in different intervals.
+* During the process, I had to change the structure of the json files a lot of times in order to acomplish some decisions.
+This took some time, but were very hard needed.
+* I found it pretty hard to provide a good layout.
+All the time, div's, svg's, g's, etc. were overlapping each other, hiding other visualizations, falling off the page, etc. This took a lot of time.
+Next time, it will be smart to make a strict and well-organised planning for the page layout.

 ## Decisions
+After twe weeks, I decided to switch the locations of the visualisations.
+Instead of the linechart bottom-left, with the two piecharts right of it, I decided to place the linechart at the right-top location.
+I left the piecharts at the bottom.
+This was a bit more symmetrical and gave the visualizations some more space.
+For the rest, I sticked to the initial plans.